- Home

 Tagine is the national dish of Morocco, and its earthy, fragrant flavours offer a wholesome pick-me-up on a dreary day.

-Infused with coriander, cumin, saffron, ginger, and a tomato stock, you definitely don’t need meat to boost the flavour here.
+Infused with coriander, cumin, saffron, ginger, and tomato stock, you don’t need meat to boost the flavour here.
 Chickpeas add some plant-based protein, and the fresh mint and parsley bring a fresh, zingy twist.
 For maximum authenticity, serve with a healthy portion of couscous.

 12. Chicken, red pepper, and olive cacciatore

 Though it’s traditionally made with rabbit, many modern versions use chicken instead.
-This one-pot chicken, red pepper, and olive cacciatore recipe below is packed with flavour and is a top choice for batch cooking.
+The one-pot chicken, red pepper, and olive cacciatore recipe below is packed with flavour and is a top choice for batch cooking.
 Plus, it freezes beautifully!

 13. Minestrone soup